frbourassa/antigen_encoding_theory/README.md

 # Antigen encoding from high dimensional cytokine dynamics – theory

-Repository with all the necessary code for modelling cytokine dynamics in latent space, generating back cytokine data with reconstruction from the latent space, and computing the channel capacity of cytokine dynamics for mutual information with antigen quality.
-The code generates all the necessary results to reproduce the main and supplementary figures related to theoretical parts (latent space modelling and channel capacity) of the paper
+Repository with all the necessary code for modelling cytokine dynamics in latent space, generating cytokine data with reconstruction from the latent space, and computing the channel capacity of cytokine dynamics for antigen quality.
+The code generates all the necessary results to reproduce main and supplementary figures related to theoretical parts of the paper
-> Achar, S., Bourassa, F.X.P., Rademaker, T., ..., François, P., and Altan-Bonnet, G., "Universal antigen encoding of T cell activation from high dimensional cytokine data", submitted, 2021.
+> Sooraj R. Achar<sup>#</sup>, François X. P. Bourassa<sup>#</sup>, Thomas J. Rademaker<sup>#</sup>, Angela Lee, Taisuke Kondo, Emanuel Salazar-Cavazos, John S. Davies, Naomi Taylor, Paul François, and Grégoire Altan-Bonnet. _"Universal antigen encoding of T cell activation from high dimensional cytokine data"_, submitted, 2021. _(<sup>#</sup>: these authors contributed equally)_

-Weights of the neural network that produces the latent space used throughout the paper are provided, along with all data necessary to run the code.
-More neural networks can be trained and more cytokine data processing and fitting can be done using the cytokine-pipeline user interface, [also hosted on Github](https://github.com/soorajachar/antigen-encoding-pipeline).
+All cytokine time series data necessary to run the code is included in the Github repository.
+Also included are weights of the neural network that produces the latent space used throughout the paper, and a few other parameters (e.g., antigen functional EC<sub>50</sub>s).
+More neural networks can be trained and more cytokine data processing and fitting can be done using the `antigen-encoding-pipeline` user interface, [also hosted on Github](https://github.com/soorajachar/antigen-encoding-pipeline).